 Figure 4.
 A view of two shadow bars.

+Beam Setup

 The beam was delivered to the target in pulses every 3.3 seconds.
 The duration of each pulse lasted between 0.5 and 1 second depending on the beam type.
 The average intensity of each pulse varied between 104 and 105 particles per pulse.
 The beam spot size on the target was a few millimeters in diameter and the beam spread was negligible compared to the divergence caused by coulomb scattering in the target and surrounding air.

+Data Collection Walkthrough